LieberInstitute/TREG/README.md

 The goal of `TREG` is to help find candidate **Total RNA Expression Genes (TREGs)** in single nucleus (or single cell) RNA-seq data.

+***Note**: TREG is pronounced as a single word and fully capitalized, unlike [Regulatory T cells](https://en.wikipedia.org/wiki/Regulatory_T_cell), which are known as “Tregs” (pronounced “T-regs”).
+The work described here is unrelated to regulatory T cells.*

 ### Why are TREGs useful?

 The expression of a TREG is proportional to the the overall RNA